-(a) For connection points with a type 6 metering installation, the volume of electricity flowing through the connection point is to be less than "y" MWh per annum, where "y" varies according to Jurisdiction, except for first-tier load type 6 metering installations that meet the requirements of clause 11.20.3(a) of the NER.
+- (a) For connection points with a type 6 metering installation, the volume of electricity flowing through the connection point is to be less than "y" MWh per annum, where "y" varies according to Jurisdiction, except for first-tier load type 6 metering installations that meet the requirements of clause 11.20.3(a) of the NER. - (b) The value of "y" applicable to each Jurisdiction is specified in the following table:

 Jurisdiction Variation in accordance with Jurisdictional policy Victoria South Australia Australian Capital Territory Value of "y" is 160 MWh per annum.
-New South Wales Value of " $y$ " is 100 MWh per annum.
-Queensland Value of "y" is: a) 750 MWh per annum for customers that are not Queensland Market Customers in accordance with (c), below, and, b) 100 MWh per annum for Queensland Market Customers. c) 100 MWh per annum for end-use customers where: (i) card operated meters are installed in accordance with the regulatory framework, or (ii) meters are installed temporarily in a place other than the meter's permanent location.
-Tasmania Value of " $y$ " is 150 MWh per annum.
+New South Wales Value of "y" is 100 MWh per annum.
+Queensland Value of "y" is: a) 750 MWh per annum for customers that are not Queensland Market Customers in accordance with (c), below, and, b) 100 MWh per annum for Queensland Market Customers. c) 100 MWh per annum for end-use customers where: card operated meters are installed in accordance with the regulatory framework, or meters are installed temporarily in a place other than the meter's permanent location.
+Tasmania Value of "y" is 150 MWh per annum.